The Major in International and Area Studies — Concentration in International Affairs

-Advanced courses: Choose five courses from current relevant internationally-focused course offerings in the following departments.* All courses must be approved by the student's IAS adviser in order to count for the major.
-Visit the concentration webpage and master course list for full options.
+Advanced courses: Choose five courses from current, relevant, internationally-focused course offerings in the following departments.* All courses must be approved by the student's IAS adviser in order to count for the major.
+Visit the concentration webpage and master course list for the full list of options.

 - African and African-American Studies